enthought/enaml/docs/source/index.rst

 ========
 An enaml application consists of regular Python code, and *.tml* files.

-A .tml file is used to describe a GUI as a tree of elements.
+A .enaml file is used to describe a GUI as a tree of elements.
 Each element can have associated attributes, and an optional identifier.
 Attributes customize the layout and behavior of an application, and identifiers allow Python code to access widgets by name.